peterbhase/poetry-generation/README.md

 4) argparse
 5) nltk

-Then navigate to the submission folder via the command line and execute the following:
+Then download the 6 billion tokenn GloVe dictionary from [2] and unzip contents into *storyline_for_reference*

+To train a model from the works of Walt Whitman, execute:

+python train.py --data_dir data/whitman --save_dir whitman_model

+Finally, execute the following to generate a poem using the Whitman model:

 python genPoems.py *topic seed*

 where *topic* is the user-supplied topic of the poem and *seed* (an optional argument) is an integer for the seed.
-Each topic should be one word.
-Additionally, we require the words in the topic to exist in the 6 billion token GloVe dictionary [2].
+We require the words in the topic to exist in the 6 billion token GloVe dictionary [2].
+Generated poems can be found in the *output_poems* folder.

 **Methodology.** A precise description of our approach follows.
 As a general rule, available words are constrained to those which are metrical (according to the stress encodings of [3]) and which are represented in the language model’s training text.